arijitsinha80/hid-sp18-405/notebook.md

 * 2018/01/17 Researched and posted 5 entry for Assignment: New Technology List on google docs
 * 2018/01/21 Modified the session "unstructured data" in Assignment: Big Data Size on google docs
 * 2018/01/28 Started the new technology abstract writing
+* 2018/01/30 Finished the new technology abstract writing